claes/homeassistant-portableservice/README.txt

 systemd machine.
 The initialyze-ha-machine.sh script the finished by installing a portable service .service-file on the host machine, and starts it.

-You should then be able to access Home Assistant on port 8123 on the host machine: http://<hostmachine>:8123
+It can take some time for the portable service to start and be available, but once it is, you should then be able to access Home Assistant on port 8123 on the host machine: http://<hostmachine>:8123